Rosemary Joyce

 Rosemary A. Joyce (born 1956) is an American anthropologist and social archaeologist who has specialized in research in Honduras.
-They were able to archeologically confirm that chocolate was a byproduct of fermenting beer.
+She was able to archeologically confirm that chocolate was a byproduct of fermenting beer.
 She is also an expert in evaluating the archaeological records of society and the implications that sexuality and gender play in culture.

 Biography

 Rosemary A. Joyce was born in 1956.
 She is a Professor of Anthropology at UC Berkeley.